Ornate hawk-eagle: Range and habitat

 This species dwells in well forested regions, preferring tall, wet or humid, tropical and subtropical forests.
-Although some of the species can dwell in dry tropical forest this is usually quite secondary habitat.Piana, R. P., Crespo, S., Angulo, F., Ormaeche, E., & Alzamora, M. (2010).
-Grey Hawk Buteo nitidus and Ornate hawk-Eagle Spizaetus ornatus in north-west Peru.
-Cotinga, 32, 106-108.
+Although some of the species can dwell in dry tropical forest this is usually quite secondary habitat.
 More so than black hawk-eagles, the ornate hawk-eagle tends to be found primarily only in unbroken primary forest tracts.
-Some records indicate that the ornate hawk-eagle may persist on tracts of forest down to only 200 ha but usually such extensive deforestation causes the species to vacate the area.Martinez-Sanchez, J. C. (1986).
-Causes affecting the survival of birds of prey in Nicaragua.
-Birds of prey Bulletin, 3, 43-47.
+Some records indicate that the ornate hawk-eagle may persist on tracts of forest down to only 200 ha but usually such extensive deforestation causes the species to vacate the area.
 The ornate hawk-eagle may be found at sea level to 1500 m, also rarely to about 1800 m.
-However, they've been recorded wandering to 3000 m in Costa Rica.Vaughan, C. (2011).
-Change in dense forest habitat for endangered wildlife species in Costa Rica from 1940 to 1977.
-UNED Research Journal/Cuadernos de Investigación UNED, 3(1), 99-161.
-The species adapts quite well to cloud forest habitat, which are usually at higher elevations than typical rainforest habitats (i.e., in primary cloud forest of southern Mexico, the ornate hawk-eagle was one of the two most frequently recorded raptor species).Iñigo-Elias, E., Ramos, E., & Gonzáles, F. (1989).
-Some ecological aspects of two primary evergreen forest raptor communities compared with cultivated tropical areas in southern Mexico.
-Meyburg, B.-U. & Chancellor, RD (eds): Raptors in the modern world.
-WWGBP: Berlin, London & Paris.
-529-543 p.
+However, they've been recorded wandering to 3000 m in Costa Rica.
+The species adapts quite well to cloud forest habitat, which are usually at higher elevations than typical rainforest habitats (i.e., in primary cloud forest of southern Mexico, the ornate hawk-eagle was one of the two most frequently recorded raptor species).

 In some areas, the hawk-eagles may occasional habituate partially to edges, riversides and other openings, also into gallery strips and relatively short swamp forest.
-Deciduous forests, mixed pine-oak, taller stretches of secondary forests and shade coffee plantations, as long they have tall native tree canopies, may be visited and even locally nested in, as was recorded in Mexico.Iñigo-Elias, E., Ramos, M., & González, F. (1987).
-Two recent records of neotropical eagles in southern Veracruz, México.
-The Condor, 89(3), 671-672.
+Deciduous forests, mixed pine-oak, taller stretches of secondary forests and shade coffee plantations, as long they have tall native tree canopies, may be visited and even locally nested in, as was recorded in Mexico.
 In Guatemala, they are often fairly distant from openings and dwell almost entirely in primary forest, especially areas where at least one very tall tree emerged above the average canopy level and there is less forest understory to more easily execute hunting.
 The Guatemalan hawk-eagles preferred fairly homogenous forest in drier upland parts of the humid forest, since the hilly areas of the forest tended to have more of the aforementioned habitat characteristic.
 However, the hawk-eagles here did sometimes occur in scrub-swamp forests as long as it retained tall trees, however the ornate hawk-eagles who nested in scrub-swamp forest type often went to the upland areas to hunt.